-Language learning is a long-term process.
-But, it doesn't have to be all work and no play; when you feel like you are making progress, it's an exciting and rewarding process!
+Language learning is a long-term process, but it doesn't have to be all work and no play.
+When you feel like you're making progress, it's an exciting and rewarding process!
 Here are 4 tips for developing and maintaining good study habits:

 For example, "I want to be better at Portuguese" is a difficult goal to reach because while it is a good idea, it is also very ambiguous.
 A better, more concrete version of the same goal might be: "After this month, I want to be able to introduce myself all in Russian" or "After 3 months, I want to have a 15-minute conversation about the World Cup in Portuguese."